EMP History

 Operation K, including Soviet Test 184

-See the separate comprehensive and referenced article covering The Soviet Nuclear Tests in Space.
+See the separate comprehensive and referenced article covering The Soviet Nuclear Tests in Space over Kazakhstan.

 Non-nuclear history